kaifczxc-lab/OCSSN/README.md

 * [7] ["Frobenius Algebras and 2D Topological Quantum Field Theories" By Joachim Kock](https://math.mit.edu/~hrm/palestine/koch-frobenius-algebras.pdf)

+The author also prepared a short explanation of the main mathematical aspects of this work, can be found [here](https://github.com/kaifczxc-lab/OCSSN/blob/SiritoriProjects/OCSSN-Maths-Introduction.md)

 Before proceeding, some clarifications should be made, the model's name contains "Open-Closed State Sum" but **not TQFT/Frobenius/Topological**, this is because the model is a partial combination of these theories, in a form suitable for a **dynamically learning algorithm**

 That is: